DominicMachado/DominicMachado.github.io/docs/latn-199-f20/how-to-read-a-latin-paragraph.md

 When reading Latin texts, it can be helpful to approach them with a regular method.
 Below you will find my suggested method for doing so (with links to more detail for certain steps):

-- Begin by reading the whole sentence aloud in Latin, taking mental note of any words that stand out to you
+- Begin by reading the whole sentence aloud in Latin, taking mental note of any words that stand out to you.
-- Read through the sentence a second time, underlining all the finite verbs
+- Read through the sentence a second time, mark all the finite verbs.
-- Once you have found the finite verbs, look to see which of these verbs are introduced by a subordinating conjunction (e.g. cum, dum, si, usque, ut, ne, quod, quia, quamquam) or a relative pronoun (e.g. qui, quae, quod)
+- Once you have found the finite verbs, look to see which of these verbs are introduced by a subordinating conjunction (e.g. cum, dum, si, usque, ut, ne, quod, quia, quamquam) or a relative pronoun (e.g. qui, quae, quod) and mark out the full subordinate clause using parentheses:
+  - Open parenthesis whenever you see one of these words.
+  - Close parenthesis when you get to the verb.
+  - If you see another subordinating conjugation before you get to the verb, open parentheses again.
+Once you get to the next verb, you will close the parenthesis - this will represent the subordinate clause within the larger subordinate clause.
+The next verb will be the main verb in the first subordinate clause:
+    - E.g.: (Si regina, (quae terram rexit), laeta erat)....
+- Mark any stated subjects in the sentence.
+- Determine if the finites verb requires anything to complete their meaning.
+  - If there is an active transitive verb, this will be a direct object.
+  - If there is a linking verb, this will be a predicate nominative.
+  - If there is a passive verb, there may be an ablative of agent.
+    - Terra **ab reginā** recta est.
+  - If there is a verb of the head (i.e. a verb of speaking, seeing, hearing, perceiving), there will be an indirect statement.
+    - An indirect statement will feature an accusative and an infinitive.
+    - E.g. Dixit **terram ab reginā rectam esse**.
+- Bracket any prepositional phrases or ablative absolutes.
+- Now you are
 ***
 ## Example - Ceres and Triptolemus
 &nbsp;

-Step 1: Read the sentence aloud
+Step 1: Read the sentence aloud.

 > Cum Ceres Proserpinam filiam suam quaereret, devenit ad Eleusinum regem, cuius uxor Cothonea puerum Triptolemum pepererat, seque nutricem lactantem simulavit.

-Step 2: Find the finite verbs (in **bold**)
+Step 2: Find the finite verbs (in **bold** here).

 > Cum Ceres Proserpinam filiam suam **quaereret**, **devenit** ad Eleusinum regem, cuius uxor Cothonea puerum Triptolemum **pepererat**, seque nutricem lactantem **simulavit**.

-Step 3: Determine the subordinate clauses
+Step 3: Determine the subordinate clauses and mark them with parentheses.

 > (Cum Ceres Proserpinam filiam suam **quaereret**), **devenit** ad Eleusinum regem, (cuius uxor Cothonea puerum Triptolemum **pepererat**), seque nutricem lactantem **simulavit**.